 Seth also maintains an active pro bono practice, including work through the Veterans Consortium Pro Bono Program on veterans’ benefits claims and through the Legal Aid Society on insurance claims for homeowners affected by Hurricane Sandy.

 In re Certain Toner Cartridges and Components Thereof (337-TA-918) (337-TA-829)

 USITC (2015) (2013)

-Seth helped obtain two general exclusion orders for Canon Inc. following investigations before the International Trade Commission, which resulted in patent-infringing products of numerous companies being barred from being imported into the U.S.
+Seth helped obtain two general exclusion orders for Canon Inc. following investigations before the International Trade Commission, which barred patent-infringing products of numerous companies from being imported into the U.S.